 Students use technology to develop COMMUNICATION skills Students use technology to thoughtfully cross borders, connect with experts, local and global, and share what they have learned orally, in writing, and through a variety of media.
 In In my classes, students use technology to communicate.
 1. Almost Never 2.
 A few times per semester 3.
 Monthly (1-3 times per month) 4.
 Weekly (1-3 times per week) 5.
 Almost Daily Example skills: Give a presentation to a specific audience Share work or ideas online (e.g., with people outside of school) Express their ideas for a specific audience through writing Express their ideas in a different way than writing (e.g., drawings, music, video) Wy students are proficient in using technology to communicate (as appropriate for their grade level).
 Not at all Student use of technology does not result in effective connection with an audience-orally, in writing or through media-and does not clearly convey ideas for an intended purpose.
 Students do not use technology to connect with people who provide a real- world audience perspective.
 2. To a small extent 3.
 To some extent 4.
 To a large extent 5.
 To a very large extent Students use technology to engage an audience-orally, in writing or through media-and convey a clear message for an intended purpose.
-Students use technology to connect with people who provide realworld audience world audience concepts and with whom they can actually experience concepts and practice communication skills.
+Students use technology to connect with people who provide realworld audience perspective, and with whom they can actually experience concepts and practice communication skills.

 Students use technology to develop CREATIVITY and INNOVATION skills.
 Students use technology to generate and refine solutions to complex problems or tasks using ideation, synthesis, and analysis processes.
 In In my classes, students use technology to create and innovate.
 1. Almost Never 2.
 A few times per semester 3.
 Monthly (1-3 times per month) 4.
 Weekly 1-3 times per week) 5.
-Almost Daily Example skills: Come up with different ideas or solutions and test them out Elaborate, refine, analyze and evaluate their ideas or solutions in order to improve them Create an original and compelling project incorporating their ideas or solutions Wy students are proficient in using technology to create and innovate (as appropriate for their grade level).
+Almost Daily Example skills: Come up with different ideas or solutions and test them out Elaborate, refine, analyze and evaluate their ideas or solutions in order to improve them Create an original and compelling project incorporating their ideas or solutions My students are proficient in using technology to create and innovate (as appropriate for their grade level).
 1. Not at all Students use technology for copying of ideas, products, solutions or strategies from others rather than demonstrating originality or trying out new ideas.
 2. To a small extent 3.
 To some extent 4.
+To a large extent 5.
+To a very large extent • Students use technology to demonstrate originality and inventiveness in their work and learn about the limits of their new ideas and how they can be improved.

-To a large extent <section-header></section-header> CC (1) (S) Attribution-NonCommercia al 4.0 International (CC BY-NC 4.0) © 2019 Google Inc. All rights reserved.
+© 2019 Google Inc. All rights reserved.